-- 1. Apply coating with an irregular pattern and allow to begin to cure.
+1. Apply coating with an irregular pattern and allow to begin to cure.
 Using a notched squeegee, Magic Trowel, or notching your Magic Trowel will help get the epoxy spread out.
-Get it down and laid out before you begin manipulation. - 2.
-Spray solvent and blow either CA-FD or MetalliX Epoxy after 10-15 minutes of application.
+Get it down and laid out before you begin manipulation.

+- 2. Mist or spray solvent and blow MetalliX Epoxy after 10-15 minutes of application.
 Spraying can be done by using a Granicrete Professional spray bottle. - 3.
-Spray solvent and blow Polyurea 80C within 10-15 minutes as well.
-Polyurea 80C can act differently than epoxies will because it is a higher build sealer.
-Become familiar with this product before playing with it.
-In fact, become familiar and play with these epoxies as well.
+Spray solvent and blow Alipoly 85 within 5 minutes.
+Become familiar with both products by playing with them before getting paid to use them.

 NOTE: Too much alcohol/solvent can become entrapped and impede proper curing due to ongoing outgassing.
 This can lead to bubbles, white spots, blemishes, and ongoing softness to the epoxy.
 Mist as needed to move but do not oversaturate.
-Early solvent will soften.
+Early solvent addition will soften.
 Later solvent has more distinction.